mstksg/inCode/copy/entries/advent-gol.md

 [finalmichal]: https://www.reddit.com/user/MichalMarsalek/

-And as far as I know, this seems to be where things stand today.
+And as far as I know, this seems to be where things stand today (Feburary 2021).

 Conclusions
 -----------